Nelson-Delpozo/pdfbuddy/TERMS.md

 ## Governing Law

-These Terms shall be governed by the laws of the State of [Your State], without regard to its conflict of law provisions.
+These Terms shall be governed by the laws of the State of Delaware, without regard to its conflict of law provisions.

 ## Dispute Resolution